-Biolo gical Resources $\boxtimes$ Cultural Resources Geology / Soils Greenhouse Gas Emissions Hazards / Hazardous Materials $\boxtimes$ Hydrology / Water Quality Land Use / Planning Mineral Resources $\boxtimes$ Noise Popu lation / Housing Public Services Recreation $\boxtimes$ Transportation / Traffic $\boxtimes$ Tribal Cultural Resources Utilities / Service Systems Man datory Findings of Significance e basis of this initial ev The proposed project C aluat OULI is made DECLARATION will be p repa red.
-X Although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-The proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-The proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-Although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signatura Data Signature Date
+Biolo gical Resources \boxtimes Cultural Resources Geology / Soils Gree nhouse Gas Emissions Hazards / Hazardous Materia ıls \boxtimes Hydrology / Water Quality Land Use / Planning Mineral Resources \boxtimes Noise Popu lation / Housing Public Services Recreation \boxtimes Trans sportation / Traffic \boxtimes Tribal Cultural Resources Utilities / Service Systems Man datory Findings of Significance aluat ion, the following find ding is m ade DECLARATION will be p repa red.
+X is cas e because revisions in t he projec t ha he environment, there will not be two been made by or agreed to by will be prepared.
+The proposed project M IMPACT REPORT is req on the env viro nment, and an ENVIRONMENTAL mitigated" impact on the earlier document pursumeasures based on the e env ant to e earl ironment, but at least or o applicable legal standa ier analysis as describe ne effect 1 ards, and ed on att) ha 2) ł ach or "potentially significant unless as been adequately analyzed in an has been addressed by mitigation ed sheets.
+An ENVIRONMENTAL that remain to be addressed.
+Although the proposed project could have a significant effect on the environment, because potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGAT DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursu to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures are imposed upon the proposed project, nothing further is required. - Signatura nto. - Signature Da ate